 Eating

-Supper consists of two courses from a daily changing set menu (dietary requirements catered for) which you are given advance notice of; we really enjoyed chicken pie followed by apple crumble and custard which we ate in the Barn for a change of scene.
+In summer, order a wood-fired pizza to eat in the courtyard or back at your lodgings.
+In winter, hearty supper hampers consist of two courses from a daily changing set menu (dietary requirements catered for) which you are given advance notice of; we really enjoyed chicken pie followed by apple crumble and custard which we ate in The Linhay (the barn) for a change of scene, where there's also an honesty bar.
 Pleasingly, Elmley make a real effort to use local produce.

-If cooking is preferred, there are supermarkets in Sittingbourne, and both Elmley Cottage and Kingshill Farmhouse have well-equipped kitchens.
-The largest huts have galley kitchenettes, while Samphire and Little Owl share a camp kitchen which has solar-powered cool boxes and basic cooking facilities.
-For those in the bell tents, there's a shared camp kitchen and you can hire a BBQ kit with cooking equipment, falconware crockery and charcoal, rather than having to bring it with you.
+If staying for more than a couple of nights, meals will start to add up and you may prefer to do some cooking.
+There are supermarkets in Sittingbourne, and both Elmley Cottage and Kingshill Farmhouse have well-equipped kitchens.
+The largest huts have galley kitchenettes, Martha's Hut and The Roost have outdoor kitchenettes, while Samphire and Little Owl share a camp kitchen which has solar-powered cool boxes and basic cooking facilities.
+For those in the bell tents, there's a shared camp kitchen, though we suggest you bring your own cool box and ice packs.
 End your evening with marshmallows around your firepit.

 Features include: